vertigo-ala/docs/README.md

 - Define a minimal set of externalized configs for the container
 - Automate container build (Docker hub auto build and/or Gitlab CI)
 - Create a sample project derived from this image (sample custom module)
-- Create a helm chart for k8s deployment with self-documented values.yaml
+- Create a helm chart for k8s deployment with self-documented values.yaml *OR*
+- Create a docker-compose.yml for `docker stack deploy` in swarm mode

 ### Understanding docker-compose workflow